/

 • It also helps the senior citizen you are writing to, remember the date.
 Some older adults with dementia may have a hard time remembering the date and your letter will help.

-• If you card is delayed reaching your reader, it may seem out dated.
+• If you letter is delayed reaching your reader, it may seem out dated.

-6. While a great card is unique and has personality, please do NOT include any sensitive information or anything that uniquely identifies you. such as: full names, birthdates, addresses, phone numbers, emails or any other information that may be sensitive and is not otherwise publicly available.
-If you are a minor please ask a parent or trusted adult to review your card.
+6. While a great letter is unique and has personality, please do NOT include any sensitive information or anything that uniquely identifies you. such as: full names, birthdates, addresses, phone numbers, emails or any other information that may be sensitive and is not otherwise publicly available.
+If you are a minor please ask a parent or trusted adult to review your letter.

 What should I write about?
 And, what should I not write about?

 1. There are endless things that you can write about and share with the elderly.
-What you write will depend on the occasion.
+What you write will depend on you.

 2. Choose your words carefully to bring a sense of positivity.
 This is a perfect time to practice and sharpen your own writing skills.